xebia-functional/fetch/docs/src/jekyll/docs.md

 data could come from entirely different places but Fetch makes working with heterogeneous sources of data very easy.

-### Parallelism
+### Concurrency

-Combining multiple independent requests to the same data source results in batching but what happens when combining independent requests to *different* data sources?
-We have the oportunity to query the different data sources at the same time.
+Combining multiple independent requests to the same data source can have two outcomes:

+ - if the data sources are the same, the request is batched
+ - otherwise, both data sources are queried at the same time

+In the following example we are fetching from different data sources so both requests will be evaluated together.

 ```scala
 val fch: Fetch[(Post, User)] = getPost(1).product(getUser(2))